 Foundation Settling - Normal or Abnormal?

 Settling of a foundation is normal to a certain extent.
 A lot can depend on the type of soil that your home's foundation is placed on, as some ground types are more prone to issues than others.
-If your area has been experiencing any extreme temperatures, such as drought, then you should seek the advice of an expert so that they can see if your domiciles foundation is as it should be.
+If the Houston area has been experiencing any extreme temperatures, such as drought, then you should seek the advice of an expert so that they can see if your domiciles foundation is as it should be.

 If root invasion is the cause for your wall breaks, you need to correct the situation by getting rid of the offending intrusions - if you have not done so already.
 Please note that when you do take care of the root invasion, you have to be careful.
 The act of removing the roots can cause problems with your foundation.
 Be cautious of any sinking from where the root(s) used to be, this is why it's best to have a professional on the job.
 You can also place a root barrier around your home to prevent root intrusion in the future.